Iterate and Loop

 uses three sources of information:

-iterate will use this information when available.
+will use this information when available.
 In the

-current example, the variable list17 will be given the type
+current example, the variable list17

-list, since that is the only type that makes sense; and the
+, since that is the only type that makes sense; and the

-variable result will be given the type fixnum, on the
+will be given the type fixnum

 assumption that you will not be counting high enough to need bignums.